krupaannajohn/Quiztopia/README.md

 Step 2: Attempt the questions of the chosen category by inputting the most suitable option
 ![image](https://github.com/krupaannajohn/Quiztopia-CAC/assets/118895577/e8df0de5-1bc3-4283-9b35-ea5cea7791b5)

-Step 3: Once the category has been completed, the final score will be displayed to the user.
+Step 3: Once the quiz of the particular category has been completed, the final score will be displayed to the user.

 ![image](https://github.com/krupaannajohn/Quiztopia-CAC/assets/118895577/d4077527-8085-4548-bd6f-432ad56cf626)